thisisadison/SC4020-Project1/src/md/findings.md

 ### LSH — observations (across all runs above)
 - LSH on clustered/correlated data achieves substantially lower latency and index size than exact Flat search, but with significantly lower recall at 256 bits.
 Increasing nbits improves recall consistently, but increases both index size and search latency.
 - LSH performs worse on the clustered/correlated dataset than on the random dataset across all tested nbits values.
 Switching from L2 to cosine ground truth produces negligible changes in recall, suggesting that the low recall is not primarily due to metric mismatch.
+- this implies that while lsh is a data independent method as their hash functions are randomly generated,their retrieval performance may not be similarly independent.

 ---